-Doctors all think their financial questions are unique, but the truth is they're the same 50-100 (mostly 30) questions that every other doctor has to learn the answer to.
-One frequent question I get that I have never done a blog post on is about dual doctor couples and disability insurance.
+Doctors all think their financial questions are unique, but the truth is they're the same 50-100 (mostly 30) questions that every other physician must learn.
+One frequent question I get is about dual doctor couples and disability insurance.

-I've never been able to satisfactorily answer this question and the reason why is that there is no correct answer.
-Or rather that there is a RANGE of correct answers, and the range is incredibly broad.
+I've never satisfactorily answered this question, and the reason why is that there is no correct answer.
+Actually, there is a RANGE of correct answers, and the range is incredibly broad.
 Let's talk about all of the options.

 Let's start on one end of the spectrum.
 This is the end where the two docs basically function as each other's disability insurance policy.
 If one of you becomes permanently disabled, well, you live on the other's income.
 No big deal, right?
 Clearly, disability insurance (at least prior to our becoming financially independent) was a much bigger deal in our household with one doctor and a teacher staying home to take care of our four kids than it is in the lives of this couple.
-It was a huge piece of the financial puzzle.
-Not so much for this couple.
+It was a huge piece of the financial puzzle for us, but not so much for this couple.

-First, some dual doc couples cannot live on just one salary without a significant change in their lifestyle.
+First, some dual-doc couples cannot live on just one salary without a significant change in their lifestyle.
 If you're a super saver living on half of one of your incomes, no big deal.
 But what if it takes both of your incomes just to cover your rent in downtown San Francisco?
-That disability insurance no longer looks so crazy eh?
+That disability insurance no longer looks so unnecessary, eh?

 Third, life happens and things change.
 Maybe you start spending more in a couple of years.
 Maybe your investment returns are not as good as you hoped.
 Maybe you become a one-doc couple when one of the partners decides to stay at home with the kids.
 Maybe you get divorced.
 Maybe one of you dies.
 Maybe there is a huge lawsuit above policy limits that wipes out a lot of wealth.
 Maybe doctor incomes go to pot.
 Who knows?
 But buying more disability insurance could provide some additional protection in those situations.

-Fourth, perhaps the disabled partner can no longer do other household duties they were doing.
+Fourth, perhaps the disabled partner can no longer do their previous household duties.
 There is a cost to hiring those out as well.
 And imagine the disabled partner also needs an in-home medical assistant of some kind.
-Wouldn't it be nice if there were some ready source of income for paying for those things?
+Wouldn't it be nice if there was a ready source of income for paying for those things?

 Let's go to the other end of the spectrum now.
 That's to treat each doctor as though they are single and spend a large percentage of their income.
 The obvious advantage?
-Well, if one of you becomes disabled your income does not drop as much and you are as protected as you could be from life changes.
+If one of you becomes disabled, your income does not drop as much, and you are as protected as you could be from life changes.
 The obvious disadvantage?
-Well, individual disability insurance isn't cheap.
+Individual disability insurance isn't cheap.
 It would not be unusual to pay 5% of the amount of money protected.
-So if you were paying for a $15K monthly benefit on each of you, that could be something like $18,000 a year.
-That's basically a 401(k) contribution. $18,000 a year at 8% for 30 years adds up to over $2 Million.
+If you were paying for a $15,000 monthly benefit on each of you, that could be something like $18,000 a year.
+That's nearly a 401(k) contribution ($18,000 a year at 8% for 30 years adds up to more than $2 million).

 =FV(8%,30,-18000,0) = $2,039,098

-Naturally, many couples look at that disability insurance bill and try to figure out a way to at least decrease it, even if they are not comfortable eliminating it completely.
+Naturally, many couples look at that disability insurance bill and try to figure out a way to at least decrease it—even if they are not comfortable eliminating it completely.
 One solution might be to just insure one partner.
-Now if you are both disabled, at least there is still a single physician-like income to live on.
-Obviously, there is going to be some risk there that the “wrong” person gets disabled (or death or divorce etc), but it should at least cut the premiums in half.
+Then, if you are both disabled, at least there is still a single physician-like income to live on.
+Obviously, there is going to be some risk there that the “wrong” person gets disabled (or death or divorce, etc.), but it should at least cut the premiums in half.

-So which person do you insure?
+Which person do you insure?
 Do you insure the one least likely to cut back on work or become a stay-at-home parent (usually the man in the US)?
 Do you insure the one most likely to get disabled (often the woman)?
 Do you insure the one who is cheapest to insure (usually the man)?
 Do you insure the one who earns the most?
 Do you insure the self-employed one or the employee?
-Some tough decisions that every couple is going to have to decide on their own.
+Those are some tough decisions that every couple is going to have to decide on their own.
 Just think through the consequences of each possibility and see what you're comfortable with.

-#4 Buy Some Coverage on Each Partner
+#4 Buy Some Disability Insurance Coverage on Each Partner

-Two doc couples can do the same thing and probably need even less coverage.
+Two-doc couples can do the same thing, and they probably need even less coverage.
 This eliminates the possibility of the “wrong” person getting disabled.
-Plus, in the event of divorce at least you each have some coverage going forward.
-And the cost of the coverage is much lower.
+Plus, in the event of divorce, at least you each have some coverage going forward.
+Either way, the cost of the coverage is much lower.

 There are lots of places you can skimp here.
 Perhaps you just use the group policies provided by your employers.
 That could reduce the cost of your coverage by 80% or more.
-Perhaps you're more likely to buy a policy with graduated (instead of level) premiums (since you'll hit financial independence earlier.)
-Perhaps you don't buy some of the riders such as the Cost of Living Rider, the Future Purchase Option Rider, the Catastrophic Disability Rider, or the Retirement Benefit rider.
+Perhaps you're more likely to buy a policy with graduated (instead of level) premiums (since you'll hit financial independence earlier).
+Perhaps you don't buy some of the riders such as the Cost of Living rider, the Future Purchase Option rider, the Catastrophic Disability rider, or the Retirement Benefit rider.
 Perhaps you simply buy a smaller monthly benefit.
-Maybe you accept a 2-year limitation on mental/nervous conditions or you accept a policy that only has a five-year payment in order to lower premiums.
+Maybe you accept a two-year limitation on mental/nervous conditions, or you accept a policy that only has a five-year payment to lower premiums.

-#5 Buy Some Coverage on One Partner
+#5 Buy Some Disability Insurance Coverage on One Partner

 Here's another one that allows you to really cut back on the cost of coverage.
 Maybe you just get a group policy or a bare-bones policy on one of you.
 It includes some of the downsides of only buying coverage on one of you and some of the downsides of only buying limited coverage.
 But it does provide a little something in the event of dual disability.

 Now you can see what I mean when I say there is no right answer.
-But there is a right answer for you, and I’m curious what it was.
-So if you’re a dual high-income couple, please respond to the poll or leave a comment.
+But there is a right answer for you, and when we first published this piece, I was curious what it was.
+We took a poll, and this is what you said.